dev-rebase/dev-rebase.github.io/docs/ci-cd.md

 # CI/CD

 You know about CI/CD pipelines, but your current team does manual deployments.
 One person runs tests, builds the app, and pushes to production.
 It's slow but manageable for your small team.
-But as teams grow and deployment frequency increases, manual processes become unsustainable and error-prone.
+But as teams grow and deployment frequency increases, manual processes become too difficult and lead to mistakes.
 You realize that while manual deployments work for small teams, most professional environments expect automated pipelines.
 It's time to embrace CI/CD.

 - **Continuous Integration (CI):** The practice of regularly merging code changes into a shared repository, typically the main branch.
 Each merge triggers an automated build and test process to identify integration issues early.